Efficient semiparametric estimation and model selection for multidimensional mixtures: Introduction

-In our context, the natural risk for $\theta$ is the quadratic risk, which can not be written as some risk of the distribution of the observations, which is the basic stone in the theory of model selection based on risk estimation.
-To propose specific procedures, one has thus to find some way to estimate the risk of the estimator in each approximation model, and then select the model with the smallest estimated risk.
+The idea is to estimate the risk of the estimator in each approximation model, and then select the model with the smallest estimated risk.
 We propose to use a cross-validation method similar to the one proposed in \cite{VdLaan}.
 To get theoretical results on such a strategy, the usual basic tool is to write the cross-validation criterion as a function of the empirical distribution which is not possible in our semiparametric setting.
 We thus divide the sample in non overlapping blocks of size $a_n$ ($n$ being the the sample size) to define the cross validation criterion.
-This enables us to prove our second main result: Theorem \ref{th:construction_Mn} which states an oracle inequality on the quadratic risk associated with a sample of size $a_n$ observations, and which also leads to criterion to select $a_n$.
+This enables us to prove our second main result: Theorem \ref{th:construction_Mn} which states an oracle inequality on the quadratic risk associated with a sample of size $a_n$ observations, and which also leads to a criterion to select $a_n$.
 Simulations indicate moreover that the approach behaves well in practice.\\